-ZKDL Camp is a series of lectures (in the future, possibly seminars) on zero-knowledge, conducted at Distributed Lab, in which we will understand "from scratch" how zk-SNARKs such as Groth16 or Pinocchio and zk-STARK work, including all the components they rely on.
+ZKDL Camp is a series of lectures on zero-knowledge (ZK) proofs, conducted at Distributed Lab, in which we explore "from scratch" how modern zk-SNARKs such as Groth16, PlonK, GKR work, including all the mathematical components they rely on.

 Note that this course is designed for a full low-level understanding of these protocols and, accordingly, all the mathematics on which they are based.
-That is why the course covers not only zk itself and its application directly but also the basic mathematics level needed to understand zk and cryptography in general.
+That is why the course covers not only ZK theory itself and its applications, but also the basic mathematics level needed to understand ZK and cryptography in general.

 Speaker: Dmytro Zakharov